awsdocs/amazon-fsx-windows-user-guide/doc_source/using-backups.md

 By default, Amazon FSx automatically takes backups of your file systems once a day\.
 These daily backups are taken during the daily backup window that was established when you created the file system\.
 At some point during the daily backup window, storage I/O might be suspended briefly while the backup process initializes \(typically under a few seconds\)\.
 When you choose your daily backup window, we recommend that you choose a convenient time of the day\.
 This time ideally is outside of the normal operating hours for the applications that use the file system\.

 Automatic daily backups are kept for a certain period of time, known as a retention period\.
 By default, backups are retained for 7 days\.
 However, you can change the retention period to anywhere in a range of 0–35 days\.
+Automatic daily backups are deleted when the file system is deleted\.

 You can turn off automatic daily backup by setting the retention period to 0 \(zero\) days\.